Welcome to UCL University College.

 The aim is to work closely with our partners, UCL’s own management and international coordinators at the academic departments in order to provide our students and staff with reliable, top-quality and relevant exchange possibilities.

-The Faculty of Business Science offers programmes in Finance and Economics; Sales, Marketing and Business Development; and in Events, Leisure and Tourism.
+The Faculty of Business and Technology offers programmes in Finance and Economics; Sales, Marketing, Public Administration and Business Development; and in Events, Leisure and Tourism.

 Finance and Economics programmes aimed at careers in the financial sector – i.e. banking, controlling or real estate.